Learning a quantum channel from its steady-state: Numerical simulations

 After running the simulations, we learned the noise model using the optimization procedure of \Sec{sec:optim-routine}.
 To evaluate the accuracy of the noise parameter estimation, we used the same procedure as in the stochastic maps simulations, and compared the noisy $\CX$ and $\RESET$ gates used in the simulations to the ones obtained from the optimization routine.

-In \Fig{fig:RESU-numerics-1} and \Fig{fig:RESU-numerics-2}, the average diamond distance between the noisy $\CX$ and $\RESET$ gates used in the simulations and those obtained from the optimization is presented.
+In \Fig{fig:RESU-numerics-1} and \Fig{fig:RESU-numerics-2}, the average diamond distance between the original noisy $\CX$ and $\RESET$ gates and their respective estimations obtained through our method is presented.
 For a system of size $n$, the average is taken over the $n-1$ possible $\RESET$ gates and $2(n-1)$ possible $\CX$ gates.

 In \Fig{fig:RESU-numerics-1}, we present the average diamond distance as a function of the number of shots per local Pauli observable for a fixed system size of $n=8$ qubits, using three randomly generated sets of rotation axes and angles, $\{\Balpha_k,\psi_k\}_{k=1}^{4}$.
 Each of the three sets resulted in a different steady state.
 The accuracy of the estimation is robust to the different sets of rotation angles and axes (which are given in \App{app-sec:deterministic-resu-angles}).
 For $N=10^6$ shots per local Pauli observable, the average diamond distance for the $\CX$ gates is approximately $3\times 10^{-4}$, while for the $\RESET$ gates it is approximately $1.4\times 10^{-2}$.